spritz/spritz/README.md

 [![Build Status](https://secure.travis-ci.org/realityforge-experiments/streak.png?branch=master)](http://travis-ci.org/realityforge-experiments/streak)
 [<img src="https://img.shields.io/maven-central/v/org.realityforge.streak/streak.svg?label=latest%20release"/>](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.realityforge.streak%22%20a%3A%22streak%22)

-Streak contains some experiments with reactive streaming code.
+Streak contains some experiments with reactive streaming code or reactive streams.
+It is best used when coordinating events.

-Streak is best used when coordinating events.
+A stream is a sequence of events over time.
+For example a stream of click events from a UI control or a stream of messages over a WebSocket.
+A listener reacts to events emitted by a stream and these events may be values, errors and completion notification.
+Operators filter, transform and combine input streams.
+An operator never modifies the input stream but instead creates a new stream.

 ----